Ambrose Rogers

 Ambrose Rogers is a Gaelic footballer for Down.
-He was captain in 2010 when Down played in the 2010 All-Ireland Senior Football Championship Final but Ambrose did not play because he was injured and missed the game and got the captaincy in 2012 again.
-It was a cruciate ligament injury.
-He did his cruciate in the quarter-final victory over Kerry.
+He was captain in 2010 when Down played in the 2010 All-Ireland Senior Football Championship Final.
+Ambrose did not play in this match because he had a cruciate ligament injury.
+This injury occurred in the quarter-final victory over Kerry.
+He became captain again in 2012.
 The door was kept open for him and he even tried a cryotherapy bath, going all the way to Tyrone for it, before they opened one in Newry for him.
 His efforts fell short.

 An Ulster All-Star in 2010, he was paired with Dick Clerkin in midfield.
 He was part of the Match for Michaela.